 Biography of Prasobh Raveendran Thampy: Prasobh Thampy is a technician from “Gods own country Kerala”, India.
 He did his Master’s in Bioinformatics at Bharathidasan University, Trichy.
 Before moving to Saskatoon he worked as Project Trainee at Dr. Manoj’s Lab, Indian Institute of Technology, Madras.
 Prasobh did another Masters at the University of Saskatchewan with Dr. Jose Andres on genetic architecture of host-related adaptationsin the soapberry bugs.
 Prasobh started working with Dr. Neil Chilton from 2015 as Research Technician at the Department of Biology, U of S comparing the population genetics of Dermacentor andersoni and D. variabilis across the Canadian prairies.
 In April 2019, Prasobh started his job as a technician in the Voordouw Tick & Lyme lab.

-In the Spring semester of 2020, I will teach Disease Ecology (VTMC 238.2) to first-year veterinary students.
+Disease Ecology and Epidemiology (VTMC 238.2) to first-year veterinary students.

 For a complete list of publications, please see my site on Google Scholar (https://scholar.google.ch/citations?user=49Ju1HIAAAAJ&hl=en).